Lexiie/DealVerse/README.md

 # DealVerse

 DealVerse is a Web3-native deal discovery and loyalty platform where Solana NFT coupons unlock IRL promotions.
-It follows the [prd.md](./prd.md) specification and ships a Next.js (TypeScript) MVP featuring merchant minting, user discovery, and QR-based redemption with Supabase-backed auditability.
+Specification and ships a Next.js (TypeScript) MVP featuring merchant minting, user discovery, and QR-based redemption with Supabase-backed auditability.

 ## Tech Stack